cusyio/Python4DataScience/README.rst

    You can find the PDF at ``docs/_build/latex/jupytertutorial.pdf``.

 #.
-Install vnd run ale to check spelling
+Install and run ale to check spelling

    You can install Vale with: